The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 **What happens if there are two targets?**

 If both targets will last long enough, using Higanbana on each and reapply as necessary.
 Do not use Kaeshi Higanbana, even in this scenario it is more worthwhile to build 1 Sen with Yukikaze and apply the dot that way than it is to burn Kaeshi on Higanbana.
 Two targets also introduces it’s own “single target Tenka” rotation, where you are using your typical single target combos to build Sen but spending them on Tenka Goken instead of building 3 Sen and using Midare Setsugekka.
-This is because Kaiten Tenka Goken is also the most efficient in terms of Sen usage as you can perform it three times over six Sen, as opposed to Kaiten Midare Setsugekka twice over the same amount of Sens.
+This is because Kaiten Tenka Goken is also the most efficient in terms of Sen usage as you can perform it three times over 6 Sen, as opposed to Kaiten Midare Setsugekka twice over the same amount of Sens.
 An example of this is below, and assumes again that you already have your buffs up.

 ![](https://lh6.googleusercontent.com/W-2Es6ZOwHcu9DkkW4FgrHYNMFiyg41b-KTNhGJsBWBjO8Oi2-KhavooeH00LBSFL8tqpJtcthTB9mOmBLFidSqn-uzBO4L9meMoiJsrWWst6LoF920YzQoG1IIjc8SHNdivjmLe=s0)